Emericen/desktop-todo-list/README.md

 ## Current Limitations

-- You can double submit queries while a previous one is still generating
-- Message UI components could be more standardized with consistent shadcn usage
 - Does not work well on large monitors.
--
+Thus no windows / PC support yet.
+- Typing is tricky since it clicks first.
+  - When assistant `command + a` then type, it deselects and overlap the texts.
+  - Assistant also have tendency to left click select text box first then type, whereas technically it could just type since it clicks already.
+Former is how human do things, so goes to say training data.

 ## Architecture